 In spite of the long directions, homemade marshmallows are quite easy to make.
 It's a messy yet fun project for kids, too.
-And you can flavor marshmallows any which way with different extracts.
+You can flavor marshmallows any which way with different extracts!

 - 3 Tbsp. unflavored gelatin (about 3 packets)

 - 1 to 1½ Tbsp. your favorite extract flavor.
 Try one of these: